sid5432/pypdx/README.rst

    approved manufacturers for each Item.

 The definition of (and relations between) these tables are laid out in the SQL files in the data/ directory.
-A sample program (*main.py*) in the source code distribution illustrates the usage of the module (this is used to form the **pypdx** program mentioned above).
+A sample program (main.py) in the source code distribution illustrates the usage of the module (this is used to form the **pypdx** program mentioned above).
 You can also dump the contents of the PDX file into a JSON file (with the PDX.dump(filename) function).
-However this merely mirrors the structure and contents of the XML file;
-it may not be particularly useful unless you process the JSON file/object further on your own.
+However this merely mirrors the structure and contents of the XML file; it may not be particularly useful unless you process the JSON file/object further on your own.

 As mentioned above, the program allows you to extract the data into a SQLite3 database or a PostgreSQL database.
 The former is less trouble to set up, as it is file-based.
 The program will in fact create the SQLite3 database file for you (as well as create the tables).

-For using this in a PostgreSQL database, the program **pypdx** will create the tables for you if they do not already exist, but it assumes that the database called *pdx* already exists and is running on localhost (at port 5432).
-You can create the database with the commands
+For using this in a PostgreSQL database, the program pypdx will create the tables for you if they do not already exist, but it assumes that the database called pdx already exists and is running on localhost (at port 5432).
+You can create the database with the commands:

 ::